San Buenaventura Conservancy

 401 EAST MAIN STREET – THE FIRST NATIONAL BANK OF VENTURA 1904

-Constructed by Judge Felix Ewing in 1903, he was a lawyer, judge, and real estate developer.
-He is the only person to have three of the structures he made become Ventura landmarks: This bank, the bank at 494 E. Main Street called the First National Bank 1926, and the Judge Ewing Residence at 605 Poli Street, It follows the early 20th development style of office building with commercial use on the first floor and offices on the second floor.
+Constructed by Judge Felix Ewing in 1903.
+He was a lawyer, judge, and real estate developer.
+He is the only person to have three of the structures he made become Ventura landmarks: this bank, the bank at 494 E. Main Street called the First National Bank 1926, and the Judge Ewing Residence at 605 Poli Stree.
+It follows the early 20th development style of office building with commercial use on the first floor and offices on the second floor.
+Today the first floor includes Latitudes Gallery, Ciao Bella, and Stephanie Hogue Photography.
+It is Ventura City Landmark No. 36.

 404 EAST MAIN STREET – REVERE HOTEL

 Also built by William Dewey Hobson in 1877, this was originally a hotel that Mrs. Hobson ran as both hotel and a place for care for invalids.
 Technically, it is the first location of the Ventura County Hospital before a dedicated building was constructed for that purpose on Santa Clara Street.
 Mrs. Hobson was the founder of the Ventura County Hospital.
 The first floor eventually was occupied by The Great Eastern, Ventura’s first department store for many years.
-It was locally known as Nichoby’s, a popular thrift store that occupied the building for a long time.
-Today, the building is now occupied by the Good Will.
+It was locally known as Nicholby’s, a popular thrift store that occupied the building for a long time.
+Today, the building is now occupied by the GoodWill.
 It is not a Ventura City Landmark.

 451-461 EAST MAIN STREET – EL JARDIN PATIO BUILDING

 Built by William Chrisman in the 1920s as Ventura’s first outdoor shopping ‘mall’, it was immediately popular.
 It is a U-shaped building of two stories height.
 The first floor is dedicated to commercial businesses and the second floor is offices.
-There is a very beautifully gardened inner sitting area within the U-shape for outdoor dining.
+There is a very beautifully- gardened inner sitting area within the U-shape for outdoor dining.
 Today it is occupied by Palm & Boy Coffee and Acai, Matiz Salon vomFASS, Ormachea Jewelry, Sweet Stuff Connections, Skin Magician, Love Fox Vintage, Salley Melvin, Les Mignot, and Dusk.
 It is Ventura City Landmark No. 63

 494 EAST MAIN STREET – THE FIRST NATIONAL BANK OF VENTURA 1926

 Built in 1926 by Judge Felix Ewing, it was the tallest building in Ventura until the early 2000s.
 It was Ventura’s first high-rise.
-The bottom floor was the bank and the top- floors were offices.
-The famous officeholder was Erle Stanley Gardner, novelist of the Perry Mason mystery books.
+The bottom floor was the bank and the top floors were offices.
+The most famous officeholder was Erle Stanley Gardner, novelist of the Perry Mason mystery books.
 He wrote the two first novels of his career in the Erle Stanley Gardner building at the side entrance at 21 E. California Street.
 He was also a practicing lawyer and held his cases in the actual courtroom of the San Buenaventura County Courthouse (now San Buenaventura City Hall).
 Today the first floor has been adaptively converted to Finney’s Crafthouse restaurant and the upper floors are used as offices.
+The First National Bank of Ventura 1926 at 494 East Main is Ventura landmark No. 37 .
+The Erle Stanley Gardner office at 21 S. California Street in the same building is Ventura Landmark No. 86

 79-97 SOUTH OAK STREET – THE MISSION HOTEL

-This Spanish Colonoial Revival building was constructed in 1926 and was purposely made to be live/work space.
+This Spanish Colonial Revival building was constructed in 1926 and was purposely made to be live/work space.
 This first floor was for commercial use and the second floor was for housing.
-It was the second home of the famous Bartlett Brothers store for music and jewelery.
-Then Leon Walker, employee of the Bartlett store, bought the business in 1949 and it became Leon Walker store and appliances where he sold everything, including household appliances like washing machines.
-The upper floors were residential lower income housing and the bottom floor was occupied by a pawn and loan store for many years after Leon Walker moved to a new location.
+It was the second home of the famous Bartlett Brothers store for music and jewelry.
+Leon Walker, employee of the Bartlett store, bought the business in 1949 and it became The Leon Walker Store and Appliances where he sold everything, including household appliances like washing machines.
+The upper floors were residential lower-income housing and the bottom floor was occupied by a pawn and loan store for many years after Leon Walker moved to a new location.
 A very faithful adaptive reuse development has recently taken place on this building recently that has returned the exterior to an original but fresh appearance.
 The upper floors remain residential and the bottom floor is currently occupied by Jaquar.
+It is Ventura Landmark No. 110.

 501 POLI STREET – SAN BUENAVENTURA CITY HALL (COUNTY COURTHOUSE)

 This magnificent structure was designed by the famous architect, Albert C. Martin, who was a resident of Ventura County.
 His work is most widely celebrated in Los Angeles, but he has prolific projects in Ventura, like the original Post Office building prior to Harold Burket’s remodel in the 1950s.
 The courthouse opened July 4th and 5th 1913 and a prestigious home had to be moved in order to access the lot it is on.
 By the late 1960s the county had outgrown the building and it was slated for demolition.
 The City of San Buenaventura bought the building for a bargain price but spent millions on restoring it with modern mechanical systems but retained all of the original interior and exterior finishes.
-It retains the neoclassical designed by Martin, terra cotta exterior decoration, the friars heads, and copper sheathed dome.
-It was listed on the National Register of Historic Places in 1971, California Historical Landmark No. 847, and then Ventura County Historical Landmark No.12, however, it is designated Ventura City landmark No. 4 in 1974.
+It retains the neoclassical designed by Martin, terra cotta exterior decoration, the friars heads and copper sheathed dome.
+It was listed on the National Register of Historic Places in 1971, California Historical Landmark No. 847, and then Ventura County Historical Landmark No.12, however, it was designated Ventura City landmark No. 4 in 1974.

+Also, the interior of the Ventura County Courthouse, which had served as design inspiration for the TV Show, Perry Mason, was faithfully recreated.
 Today the building and the jailhouse annex serves the purpose of City Hall and all of its departments.
 The Jailhouse annex has served as a business incubator and was the birthplace of the very successful Trade Desk.

 26 S. CHESTNUT STREET AND MAIN STREET – THE MAJESIC VENTURA THEATER